robstoll/atrium/README.md

 goes on that you can chose from different [API styles](#apis) and ends that you can replace almost all components by other implementations and hook into existing.

-So for instance, if you like to use an `infix` API, then use the bundle `atrium-cc-infix-en_UK-robstoll`.
+So for instance, if you like to use an `infix` API, then use the bundle `atrium-cc-infix-en_GB-robstoll`.
 You prefer pure fluent and do not even want to see infix style in your code, then use `atrium-cc-en_GB-robstoll` which provides a pure fluent style API.